numaproj/numalogic/docs/pre-processing.md

 ### Log Transformer

-Log transformation is a data transformation method in which it replaces each data point x with a log(x). `LogTransformer` reduces the variance in some distributions, especially with large outliers.
+Log transformation is a data transformation method in which it replaces each data point x with a log(x).

+Now, with `add_factor`, each data point x is converted to log(x + add_factor)

+Log transformation reduces the variance in some distributions, especially with large outliers.

 ```python
 from sklearn.pipeline import make_pipeline